Andorra and The Pyrenees

 Fantastic roads, great scenery, good food.

-Our trip will take us on some of the best biking roads in Europe.
-When we reach Andorra and The Pyrenees you will see what everyone raves about; miles of smooth tarmac with sweeping bends and the odd tight one to maintain your concentration.
-If that is not enough you will be amazed by the stunning views round every corner.
+Our circular trip around France will take us on some of the best biking roads in Europe, as you travel with us, you will see what everyone raves about; beautiful, traditional villages that look untouched by time and miles of smooth tarmac with sweeping bends and the odd tight bend to maintain your concentration.
+We will be covering around 1500 miles during the week so be prepared for some 200-250 mile days, but it will be worth it.

-Please note this trip is about riding some fantastic roads, we will be taking regular breaks to stretch and top up with coffee and fuel.
-There will be opportunities to explore the towns around our hotels as we plan to arrive between 3-4 pm each day.
+Each morning we depart at 09:00 as we move on to our next hotel, please note although this trip is about riding some fantastic roads, we will be taking regular breaks to stretch our legs and top up with coffee and fuel.
+There will be time to relax in our hotels in the evenings as we plan to arrive between 3-4 pm each day.

-We are happy to escort you all the way or if you would prefer to travel at your own pace, we can provide you with the Sat Nav co-ordinates for the hotels.
+We are happy to escort you all the way or if you would prefer to travel at your own pace, we are happy to provide you with the addresses for the hotels.

-Each evening will be spent in a local restaurant where we can swap stories about the day and plan for tomorrow.
+Each evening will be spent in a local restaurant where we can swap stories about the day and plan for tomorrow or you can choose your own food style and check out other restaurants in the town.

-The price includes your return channel crossing (shared cabin on outbound ferry where applicable), 3 - 4 star individual en-suite hotel rooms, breakfast and secure parking (where available, however, additional security measures are strongly recommended).
+The price includes your return channel crossing with a shared cabin on the outbound ferry. ( A private cabin is available on request at additional cost), 3 - 4 star individual en-suite hotel rooms, breakfast and secure parking (where available, however, additional security measures are strongly recommended).

 To enable us to get group discounts and therefore keep the price as low as possible for you, the trip is based on a minimum of six guests travelling with us, we reserve the right to cancel the trip and refund any deposits if the minimum numbers are not met.